lnternational Journal of Forensic Mental Health

 Please let your colleagues know about our journal and submit your best work for review.

 As a member of International Association of Forensic Mental Health Services you are eligible to access International Journal of Forensic Mental Health online.
-Please follow the instructions below to claim your access to the journal.

 Become an Editorial Board Member